seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Unlike young men, whom Aristotle thought
 Unfit to hear moral philosophy:
 The reasons you allege do more conduce
-To the hot passion of distemper’d blood
+To the hot passion of distemper'd blood
 Than to make up a free determination
-’Twixt right and wrong, for pleasure and revenge
+'Twixt right and wrong, for pleasure and revenge
 Have ears more deaf than adders to the voice
 Of any true decision.
 Nature craves
-All dues be render’d to their owners: now,
+All dues be render'd to their owners: now,
 What nearer debt in all humanity
 Than wife is to the husband?
 If this law
 Of nature be corrupted through affection,
 And that great minds, of partial indulgence
 To their benumbed wills, resist the same,
-There is a law in each well-order’d nation
+There is a law in each well-order'd nation
 To curb those raging appetites that are
 Most disobedient and refractory.
-If Helen then be wife to Sparta’s king,
+If Helen then be wife to Sparta's king,
 As it is known she is, these moral laws
 Of nature and of nations speak aloud
-To have her back return’d: thus to persist
+To have her back return'd: thus to persist
 In doing wrong extenuates not wrong,
 But makes it much more heavy.
-Hector’s opinion
+Hector's opinion
-Is this in way of truth; yet ne’ertheless,
+Is this in way of truth; yet ne'ertheless,
 My spritely brethren, I propend to you
 In resolution to keep Helen still,
-For ’tis a cause that hath no mean dependance
+For 'tis a cause that hath no mean dependance
 Upon our joint and several dignities.

 **TROILUS**
-Why, there you touch’d the life of our design:
+Why, there you touch'd the life of our design:
 Were it not glory that we more affected
 Than the performance of our heaving spleens,
 I would not wish a drop of Trojan blood